wp-plugins/leaflet-maps-marker/readme.txt

 * BUGFIX: warning messages for WordPress 3.5beta3 when debug was enabled
 * BUGFIX: layout of the preview of list markers on layer maps in backend was broken
 * BUGFIX: some links to the new settings panel from backend were broken
-* BUGFIX: layout of map panel was broken on preview if empty marker or layer name was entered
+* BUGFIX: layout of map panel was broken on preview if empty marker/layer name was entered
 * BUGFIX: shortcode form field could not be focused on iOS
 * BUGFIX: list of assigned markers to multi-layer-maps was broken when more than 1 layer was checked
 * BUGFIX: zooming on layer maps on backend was broken on WordPress < v3.3